This is civil defence

 Civil Defence and Emergency Preparedness – Swedish Defence Research Agency

-In the event of crises and heightened alert
+In the event of crises and a heightened state of alert

 In the event of accidents, serious events and disruptions to vital societal functions, important messages to the public are broadcast via radio, TV and other channels.
 Text messages and the outdoor warning system may also be used in certain cases.